Turn on auto-renew

 Watch the expiry date separately from the registrar so a missed email does not mean a lost domain.

-Domain expiry checker is one check.
-Janitor watches domain registration expiry automatically across every client site and puts it in a branded report.
+Janitor watches domain registration expiry automatically across every client site and puts it in a branded report you can send.

 FAQ

-Not every registry exposes the same fields over RDAP, and some redact details.
-Expiry and registration dates are usually available; registrar name is not always.
+Not every registry publishes the same WHOIS fields, and some redact details.
+Expiry and registration dates are usually available; the registrar name is not always.

 Yes.
 Janitor tracks domain registration expiry on every client site and warns you well before it lapses.